Geetha Gandhi: Plot

 Subbaiyer is an old man whose granddaughter, Girija is studying in Annamalai University.
 She comes home by train.
-At Egmore railway station, an unknown woman hands over an infant child asking the girl to hold it for a moment.
-While Girija is doing so, the woman intentionally jumps in front of a train.
+At Egmore railway station, an unknown woman gives her an infant child, asking the girl to hold it for a moment.
+While Girija is doing so, the woman commits suicide by jumping in front of a train.
 Shocked by this, Girija goes to the police, but they taunt her.
 She goes home with the baby and is mistreated in the same way.
 In the meantime, two men travel in a train.
 One is Dr. Chander and the other is Gopu, who takes revenge on Dr. Chander for insulting him.
 Gopu takes the identity of Chander and sends him to a mental asylum.
 Gopu "invents" a medicine (Andev Pazhani) and becomes rich.
 Gopu's sister Sarada, who is a nurse, falls in love with him (in parallel).
 Girija is sent to the mental asylum for drowning the abandoned baby at the beach.
 Subbaiyer is saddened by the turn of events and takes it upon himself to bring back happiness in the family.
 What he does, forms the rest of the story.